-Majid Jaberi-Douraki, Ph.D., is an associate professor of mathematics and data science in the Institute of Comparative Medicine at Kansas State University.
+Majid Jaberi-Douraki, Ph.D., is an associate professor of mathematics and data science.
 He also is an affiliated researcher with the Johnson Cancer Research Center at Kansas State University.

 He co-leads the K-State and University of Missouri-Kansas City collaboration 1Data.
 The partnership cleans and standardizes preclinical human and animal health data and adds it to a data clearinghouse.
 The 1Data researchers and researchers around the world can then access and use that data to rapidly develop and test new therapeutics, drugs and medical technologies for both humans and animals.
 In addition, he serves as the director of the FARAD program at K-State.

 Researchers are continuing to refine the program and plan to add more diseases.
 They also developed a version of the program that veterinarians can use for companion animals.

 He joined the team at K-State Olathe in July 2020.

 His work is published in multiple scientific journals, including Advanced Functional Materials, eLife, PLoS Computational Biology, Cancers, Pharmaceutics, Pharmaceuticals, Nature Scientific Reports, Journal of the American Pharmacists Association, Animals, Journal of the American Veterinary Medical Association, Companion Animal Medicine, Journal of Animal Science, ACS Applied Bio Materials, Nanotoxicology, Preventive veterinary medicine, Aquaculture, Frontiers in public health, Journal of Theoretical Biology, Journal of Biological Dynamics, PLoS ONE and Mathematical Biosciences.